MEADOW SWEET GROVE

 Foodie:

 Back to the books!
 Always lots of old cookbooks at your local Christmas Bazaar.
 Pair one with a vintage Pyrex mixing bowl, a couple of wooden spoons or potholders from the handcrafted aisle, and you'll still come out spending less money than buying some trendy new gadget at your local cooking store.
 Or buy a couple of bags of spices that are mentioned in some of the recipes.
-Don't forget to take a good look around - sometimes you'll find kitchen items from trends that have come and gone and come back in again.
-Like a fondue pot or an ice bucket ... okay, maybe don't buy the fondue pot but try to resist that retro ice bucket - if you can!
+Lots of people also enjoy vintage kitchen items for decoration eg cookie cutters, tins, egg beaters, canisters, souvenir trivets and wall decor.
+Also don't forget to take a good look around - sometimes you'll find kitchen items from trends that have come and gone, and come back in again.
+Like a fondue pot or an ice bucket ... okay, maybe don't buy the fondue pot, but just try to resist that retro ice bucket - it's harder than you think!

 Pet Lover:

-Look for hand-made catnip bags and doggie "poop bag" carriers.
+Look for hand-made catnip bags, toys and doggie "poop bag" carriers.
 They are significantly cheaper than those available at the over-priced pet stores that are cashing in on your love of the fur babies!

 GIF Cat Santa Hat